harvester/docs/versioned_docs/version-v0.3/host/host.md

 ## Node Maintenance

-For admin users, you can click **Enable Maintenance Mode** to evict all VMs from a node automatically.
-It will leverage the `VM live migration` feature to migrate all VMs to other nodes automatically.
-Note that at least two active nodes are required to use this feature.
+Admin users can enable Maintenance Mode (select **⋮ > Enable Maintenance Mode**) to automatically evict all virtual machines from a node.
+This mode leverages the **live migration** feature to migrate the virtual machines to other nodes, which is useful when you need to reboot, upgrade firmware, or replace hardware components.
+At least two active nodes are required to use this feature.

 ![node-maintenance.png](./assets/node-maintenance.png)

 ## Cordoning a Node

-Cordoning a node marks it as unschedulable.
-This feature is useful for performing short tasks on the node during small maintenance windows, like reboots, upgrades, or decommissions.
-When you’re done, power back on and make the node schedulable again by uncordoning it.
+Cordoned nodes are marked as unschedulable.
+Cordoning is useful when you want to prevent new workloads from being scheduled on a node.
+You can uncordon a node to make it schedulable again.

 ![cordon-node.png](./assets/cordon-nodes.png)